sdw-online/code_examples_library/README.md

 This entire repo is subject to revision, meaning there will be changes made over time to optimize your experience here.

-Let me know if you have any ideas to take this to another level - all feedback is welcome too!
+Let me know if there's anything you want to see on here, or something changed - all feedback and ideas are welcome here!

 ---